Skip to main content

 How to Add Rules in Flow Builder

-Step 1: Open the Flow Builder
+Step 1: Navigate to the Reward in Flow Builder

 Step 2: Select the Business Event